The Leslye Headland : Harvey Weinstein : Star Wars The Acolyte controversy

 Does this interview reveal if she specifically knew anything?
 No, it does not.
 Does this interview imply that she would know something?
 Yes, as a close, personal assistant to Weinstein and employee at Miramax for six years, almost definitely.
 But then again, in her youthful idolization of Weinstein, perhaps she would have been blind to any sexual improprieties on his part.
 Does it suggest that she would tell the world about what she knew regarding the darker side of the man and any sexual proclivities she was aware of?
 No, not necessarily, and perhaps definitely not as she saw this period with Miramax as an apprenticeship and was there to learn and then move on.

-Leslye Headland has publically identified as a lesbian, and as an activist in that area.
-In 2016 she married Rebecca Henderson, an actress and producer, with both working on the recent Netflix series Russian Doll.
-Does this identity impact upon the discussion as to whether she knew or did not know about Weinstein's activities?
+Headland idolised Weinstein, and he probably did not hit on her as she was an employee, rather than the so-called talent.
+She was also a lesbian, and this was something Weinstein most likely became aware of, though there is no precise date of her coming out publically, or whether it was simply understood, as the entertainment industry in America has long been a safe place for what is now referred to as the LGBTI+ community.
+She also eventually became a prominent activist in that area.
+In 2016 Headland married Rebecca Henderson, an actress and producer, with both working on the recent Netflix series Russian Doll.
+Does this sexual identity impact upon the discussion as to whether she knew or did not know about Weinstein's activities?
 No, not specifically, though the present writer is sure amateur psychologists could suggest aspects of Headland's identity and upbringing may have impacted upon her actions whilst at Miramax.
 Also, her sexuality and LGBTI+ activism has frequently been referred to by her supporters and critics as a factor in the recent controversies surrounding her association with Disney Star Wars.

-In listening to the Greenwald interview a picture of Headland is revealed as a somewhat hyperactive individual who speaks quickly, says a lot of things as if constantly constructing a narrative in her head - she is a story teller - and is very lucid in that way.
-Just as a lot is said, also a lot obviously remains unstated.
-As somebody who is on the spectrum, the present writer sees elements of his own mannerisms in Headland's conversation with Greenwald, and the self-reflective openness therein - an openness which verges towards tourettes syndrome and can be self-destructive.
+In listening to the Greenwald interview a picture of Leslye Headland is revealed as a somewhat hyperactive individual who speaks quickly, says a lot of things as if constantly constructing a narrative in her head - she is a story teller - and is very lucid in that way.
+Just as a lot is said, also a lot obviously remains unstated or purposefully hidden.
+This is not unusual.
+As somebody who is on the spectrum, the present writer sees elements of his own mannerisms in Headland's conversation with Greenwald.
+The self-reflective openness therein often verges towards tourettes syndrome, or the milder aspergers.
+It can be self-destructive, or met with incredulity by listeners.
+It can also be extremely useful in cutting through the crap and getting to the heart of a matter, or pushing towards a completion.
+Along the way friendships can be made and lost, with lots of collateral damage for both the subject and those around them.
+Headland is likely not so different after all.

 -----------------